harveyt/harveyt.github.io/_drafts/houston-we-have-an-error.markdown

 value signalling that an error has occurred, but they also use global data and auxillary functions to describe the error.

-The `fread()` and `fwrite()` functions from the C standard library almost go the next step:
+The `fread()` and `fwrite()` functions from the C standard library go the next step and never return errors directly:

 > If an error occurs, or the end-of-file is reached, the return value is a short object count (or zero).

-We could handle errors and side-step the [Semipredicate Problem] by:
+These handle errors and side-step the [Semipredicate Problem] by:

 * Returning a normal looking value.
   * `fread()` and `fwrite()` return how much was succesfully read/written before the problem.
 * Store an error condition and/or description in some global (or thread local) data, and/or use functions to determine if an error condition has occurred.
-  * `ferror(stream)` should be called to determine if there's an error
+  * In this case `ferror(stream)` should be called to determine if there's an error
-  * `errno` global variable and `strerror(errno)` describes the error further.
+  * The `errno` global variable and `strerror(errno)` describes the error further.

-This is quite error prone, it would be very easy to forget to call the error checking functions after calling the functions.
-A human reader or compiler will have little knowledge to know that function `XXXX` might cause an error, and that function `YYYY` should be called to check.
+Unfortunately this solution is quite error prone, it would be very easy to forget to call the error checking functions after calling the functions.
+A human reader or compiler will have little knowledge to know that function `XXXX` might cause an error, and that function `YYYY` should be called to check if one has occurred.
 The human and compiler would have to be taught or know this through some other means.

 Raise A Signal / Call An Error Handler Function
 -----------------------------------------------